Summer Trip

-"Summer Trip" is the fifty-fifth single by singer-songwriter Koda Kumi and is her first summer single in nearly two years.
-The single was a double a-side and contained one b-side.
-It debuted at No. 7 on Oricon Daily, losing out to CNBLUE's "lady" and DAIGO's "Itsumo Dakishimete/Mugen∞REBIRTH."
+"Summer Trip" is the fifty-fifth single by singer-songwriter Koda Kumi.
+The single is a double a-side and contains one b-side.
+It debuted at No. 7 on the Oricon Daily chart.

 The single's music videos and artwork were shot in California, with the cover and booklet art being taken in Malibu.
 The video for "Touch Down" was filmed in Los Angeles, while "LALALALALA" was filmed at Venice Beach.
 Both videos were produced by famed videographer Fatima Robinson.

 Background information

 Summer Trip is Japanese artist Koda Kumi's fifty-fifth single under the Avex sub-label Rhythm Zone.
 The single charted at No. 7 on the Oricon Singles Charts, coming in behind CNBLUE's "lady" single and DAIGO's "Itsumo Dakishimete/Mugen∞Rebirth" for a spot in the top five.
 However, it jumped to take No. 5 on the second day and took No. 6 on the weekly charts.
-The single became her first summer single since 2011's 4 Times.